 In general, the authors should discuss prior analytical work on long-memory strategies for iterated games, especially in evolving populations, and compare those prior results to their own results.
 There are some striking differences (see below), which must be reconciled and discussed.

 Reply: We fully agree.
 We should have discussed the prior literature in more detail, to avoid any ambiguity about our contribution.
-We do this now.
+We do this now (see SI Section).

 In short, the papers by McAvoy and Nowak (2019) and by Ueda (2021) describe some properties of certain higher-memory strategy sets.
 McAvoy and Nowak consider ‘reactive learning strategies’; Ueda considers ‘zero-determinant strategies’.
 Both of these papers prove a number of beautiful results.
 However, neither of them explores the set of Nash equilibria within the respective strategy sets.
 In particular, they do not describe partner strategies, as we do in our article.